ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/getting_started.md

 ve_run --install-example /path/
 ```

-You can then run the model itself:
+You can then run the model itself.
+If you have already run the simulation you will need to delete or rename the output files, as previously generated output can prevent the simulation from running.

 ```shell
 ve_run /path/ve_example/config \